 The Turtles pretty much take a backseat to the entire story, and I’m perfectly okay with that.
 Casey and April are as much a primary part of the cast as the TMNT are and they deserve their fair share of leading roles.
 Be that as it may, the Turtles play some amusing parts in this issue.
 Whereas April begins to get caught up in Casey’s adventure, the Turtles play the voice of reason throughout the tale; first brushing off Casey’s suspicions, then being reluctant to break into a hotel room, then wondering how they got caught up in the whole drama when things start to go south.
 In a bizarre turn of events, it’s the plain ole humans who turn out to be the craziest characters in the story, while the karate-chopping anthropomorphic reptiles take on the boring roles.

 Above all else, “The Unmentionables” is just really, really fun.
 It’s definitely meant to be a comedy and a lot of the jokes are genuinely funny.
 I love Casey’s opening monologue, as he tries to wax on in a film noir-style of outdated detective lingo but can’t quite get it right.
 Eastman is firing on all cylinders with the art and man does he nail the expressions.
 The look on frozen Casey’s face (pictured above) is pure gold.
 And I absolutely love this:

-Whatever the case, “The Unmentionables” is my favorite issue in the “Exile to Northampton” era of the series (well, not counting the Tales issues that retroactively fit in there).
+Be that as it may, “The Unmentionables” is my favorite issue in the “Exile to Northampton” era of the series (well, not counting the Tales issues that retroactively fit in there).
 It’s fast, furious and a whole lot of fun.

 Grade: A (as in, “Although holy SHIT did 4Kids butcher the Hell out of this story”.)